-Your mother will be furious at what I’m about to reveal to you.
-For years, she tried to turn you into a refined Etiquette Eddie or Edna, drilling in Good Table Manners and shaking her head, “NO!” at such disgusting offenses as playing with your food.
+Your mother may be furious at what I’m about to reveal to you.
+For years, she tried to turn you into a refined Etiquette Eddie or Edna, drilling in Good Table Manners and shaking her head, “NO!” at such “disgusting” offenses as playing with your food.

 Well, what you are about to learn will topple the foundations of your Good Table Manners forever.

 Here’s the secret: Food tastes twenty times better when you eat it with your hands.

 For the first two weeks I lived in Ghana, I tried to eat all my banku and fufu and kenkey with a spoon, just as my mother had taught me.
 I scooped up a dough blob with the utensil, dipped it into the stew, then slurped.
 The taste was bland and the consistency gelatinous.
 “Meh,” I muttered snobbily.

 Then suddenly, I had the bright idea to raise my gaze and look around at my Ghanaian table-mates.
 And I realized: what I was doing was incredibly culturally rude!
 In Ghana, to be polite, eat with your right HAND and nothing else.
 So I finally decided to attempt it.
 My spoon clattered to the plastic table, I carefully washed my hands with soap… and the Eating with Hands Class began!

 “Cut off a piece of the dough with your fingers,” Oliver patiently instructed.
 Ooo!
 The dough felt so deliciously malleable.
 I squished it around with zest but then looked up guiltily.
 Had I done wrong in playing with my food?